Blog

 su - sentry

-Create a virtual environment in the sentry user’s home directory:
+Create a virtual environment in the Sentry user’s home directory:

 virtualenv /home/sentry/sentry_app